marcoGarranzo206/pyGeneticAlgorithm/README.md

 For discrete variables one can choose:

-p:probability of mutation
+**p**:probability of mutation
-pop: population size
+**pop**: population size
-universe_type: "equal" or "specific" depending on whether each variable can take on the same values or each variable can take on different values
+**universe_type**: "equal" or "specific" depending on whether each variable can take on the same values or each variable can take on different values
-universe: a 1d array or list of possible values each variable can take if universe is equal or a list of lists if specific.
+**universe**: a 1d array or list of possible values each variable can take if universe is equal or a list of lists if specific.
 In the latter case, there must be as many lists as variables, each list indicating the values each variable can take
-crossover: midpoint or crossover parent contribution: which % of attributes to take from one parent
+**crossover**: midpoint or crossover
+**parent contribution**: which % of attributes to take from one parent

 Then, using the solve method, run the algorithm for n_iters of iterations.

 For continuous variables one can choose:

-p:probability of mutation
+**p**:probability of mutation
-pop: population size
+**pop**: population size
-ub: vector of upper bounds for each variable.
+**ub**: vector of upper bounds for each variable.
 Size is the number of variables.
-lb: vector of lower bounds for each variable.
+**lb**: vector of lower bounds for each variable.
 Size is the number of variables.

+## Example code
+### Explanation in Use cases

 # Discrete GA